bioAI-Oslo/Spikeometric/docs/tutorials/implement_model.rst

 ----------------
 We want the model to handle a multidimensional stimulus given to some of the neurons, and must implement a :py:meth:`stimulus_filter` method to determine how this stimulus will be integrated into an input.
-The function :py:func:`k` that we pass to the model will help us with this.
+The function :py:func:`k` that we pass to the model will decide how the different channels in the multidimensional stimulus are weighted.
-Note that we are assuming that all targeted neurons receive the same stimulus and that they have the same stimulus filter.
+Note that we are assuming that all targeted neurons they have the same stimulus filter.

 .. code-block:: python

     def stimulus_filter(self, stimulus: torch.Tensor) -> torch.Tensor:
-        return torch.sum(stimulus*self.k(torch.arange(stimulus.shape[0])))
+        return torch.sum(stimulus*self.k(torch.arange(stimulus.shape[1])), dim=1)

 Input
 ------